 Rude Health Café

-You’ll most likely have seen their breakfast goods lining the shelves at Whole Foods – but you might not know Rude Health have their very own café.
-A bright and airy spot tucked away in Fulham, oat experts at the Rude Health Café serve up perfectly warm, hearty bowls of sprouted porridge, made with almond milk and topped with your choice of fruit, granola, nuts, yoghurt, honey and seeds. rudehealth.com
+You’ll most likely have seen their breakfast goods lining the shelves at Whole Foods – but you might not know Rude Health has its very own café.
+A bright and airy spot tucked away in Fulham, oat experts at the Rude Health Café serve up perfectly warm, hearty bowls of sprouted porridge, made with almond milk and topped with your choice of fruit, granola, nuts, yoghurt, honey and seeds.

-A pioneer of London’s healthy breakfast scene, Australian-inspired Farm Girl now have three London branches across Notting Hill, Chelsea and Soho.
-As with all their dishes, their porridge features a plethora of the healthiest ingredients around, such as chia, Himalayan salt and turmeric – so you can get your superfood fix before the day has even begun. thefarmgirl.co.uk
+A pioneer of London’s healthy breakfast scene, Australian-inspired Farm Girl now has branches dotted around London, in locations like Soho, Notting Hill and Fitzrovia.
+As with all of the restaurant’s dishes, its porridge features a plethora of the healthiest ingredients around, such as chia, Himalayan salt and turmeric – so you can get your superfood fix before the day has even begun.

 Maple & Fitz

 Health foodie brand Maple & Co has locations in both Kings Cross and Fitzrovia, ideal for inner city dwellers keen to grab some breakfast en route to work.
 Porridge bowls are accessorised with the likes of medjool dates, almond butter and toasted walnuts – with the option for a naked bowl, made with just water, milk or soya milk.
 We know what we’ll be choosing…

 Various locations; mymapleandco.com